-Effective January 1, 2018.
+Effective January 1, 2018, operative only if annual budget appropriation provided.

 Summary: Extends the low-income housing property tax exemption to a rent-restricted unit occupied by an over-income tenant (over 80% of Area Median Income (AMI)) who was income-qualified at first occupancy.